 Electrocardiography at Rest

-An electrocardiogram (ECG), sometimes called an electrocardiograph, is a safe examination that records the electrical activity of your heart.
+An electrocardiogram (ECG), sometimes called an electrocardiograph, is a safe copyrightination that records the electrical activity of your heart.
 During a resting ECG, you remain still while electrodes are attached to your chest, arms, and legs.
 These electrodes capture the heart rhythms to a machine which graphs them as waves on a chart.
-A resting ECG
+A restin

 Electrocardiography at Rest: A Baseline Assessment